 NOTE: The 1980 tour dates are a mess.
 There were lots of changes (dates and/or venues) and some cancelations.
 Add to that some existing tour itineries are provably wrong and there is a lot of incorrect date info on the net.
 Below is the most accurate list I can come up with of what actually happened using available evidence but there are still unconfirmed shows and even shows with no venues which may or may not have actually happened, especially around California and the southern states.
 Any help would be appriciated..

 CONFIRMED - June 4th '80 El Paso, TX, County Coliseum - A tour itinerary lists El Paso on June 21st but it was June 4th as confirmed by Texas Monthly June 1980 listing and Billboard Tour Advert.

 Show recorded and broadcast on Supergroups In Concert by Westwood One.
 However the broadcast is only partially from El Paso with many of the tracks simply being lifted from 'The Alice Cooper Show' album.
 The recording has been re-released unofficially many times, often still including the official "alice Cooper Show" tracks without clarification.
 No explaination as to why Westwood One included songs from another recording has ever ben forthcoming.

-June 6th '80 Fresno, CA, Selland Arena [Unused Ticket] [Billboard Tour Advert lists Phoenix, AZ] - eyewitnesses claim they were there
+CONFIRMED - June 6th '80 Fresno, CA, Selland Arena [Unused Ticket] [Billboard Tour Advert lists Phoenix, AZ] - eyewitnesses claim they were there and a recording exists

 June 7th '80 Las Vegas, NV ???
 [Billboard Tour Advert]